rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 ---

-You might have heard that Spark recently sort benchmark.
-You might be wondering what is this Spark, where does it fit in existing Hadoop ecosystem.
-In this post, I will be explaining briefly what is Spark and advantages of using it, also mentioning how it is more performant compared to MapReduce.
+You might have heard that Spark recently broke the previous record for sort benchmark.
+That drove lot of attention towards Spark.
+In this post, I will be explaining briefly what is Spark and advantages of using it, also mentioning how it is more better in terms of performance  compared to MapReduce.
 Lets explore Spark.

 Apache Spark is a ***cluster computing engine***.
-It abstracts away the underlying distributed storage and cluster management aspects for jobs running on them, making it possible to plug in a lot of specialized storage and cluster management tools.
+It abstracts away the underlying distributed storage and cluster management aspects, making it possible to plug in a lot of specialized storage and cluster management tools.
 Spark support HDFS, Cassandra, local storage, S3, even tradtional database for the storage layer.
-Spark can work with cluster management tools like YARN, Mesos .It also has its own standalone mode for cluster management purpose.
+Spark can work with cluster management tools like YARN, Mesos.
+It also has its own standalone mode for cluster management purpose.
 Lets look at Apache Spark in detail, and I will try to address some of questions that  a common for Hadoop user/enthusiast will be curios about.

-* **What** does it replace in existing ecosystem?
+* What does it **replace** in existing ecosystem?

 	 Actually Spark does not replace anything in traditional Hadoop ecosystem.
 Since Hadoop 2, its just yet another application that runs inside a <a href="http://stackoverflow.com/questions/14365218/what-is-a-container-in-yarn">YARN container</a>.
 Hence it fits very well inside the Hadoop eco-system.
-It offers us a consise, testable, readble, maintanable way to program for crunching data.
-It frees us from writing painful MapReduce jobs also offering significant amount of [performance gain](http://databricks.com/blog/2014/10/10/spark-petabyte-sort.html).
+It offers us a consise, testable, readble, maintanable way to program, freeing us from writing painful MapReduce jobs also offering significant amount of [performance gain](http://databricks.com/blog/2014/10/10/spark-petabyte-sort.html).
 We will look in details each of these points.

 * Some properties of "Big Data"